 There’s something about peaceful Sunday evenings that make all feel right with the world, if only for a moment.
 Currently, my darling husband is in the kitchen cooking dinner, our dogs are pleasantly snoozing on the carpet just beside me, the sunlight outside my window is a gorgeous golden color, and the earth is completely at ease.
 I cannot adequately describe how much I wish this moment could last forever.
 In a mere few short weeks, moments like this are going to be lost for an undetermined amount of time.
 And I’m not quite certain I know how to handle that.

 I’ve known since before our engagement that Tim was going to be enlisting in the Marine Corps.
 I knew well before our wedding that he was to be shipping off to boot camp the month following our ceremony.
 Somewhere in the grand scheme of things, that ship date got pushed into February of next year and I – foolishly – began to plan our first holidays as a married couple, and looked forward to the ample time we still had together.
 Yet, as I’ve known for as long as I can remember, life has a funny way of doing its own thing, according to our plans or not.
-I learned less than one week ago that his February 7th boot camp ship date suddenly became one at the end of October – barely over a month from our wedding date.
+I learned less than one week ago that his February 7th boot camp ship date suddenly became very soon – so soon, in fact, that it’s barely over a month from our wedding date.
 “Shocked” only very barely began to describe my sentiments.

 This blog is going to be a regular meeting place for myself and anyone else who wishes to keep up with our little family’s happenings going forward, good and bad and anything in between.
-I’ll update a minimum of once a week, and look forward to sharing with you all how our family grows, changes, and takes on whatever this life throws at us.
-Now, if you’ll excuse me, I’m going to make the most of my remaining two weeks with this handsome man for a while.
+Now, if you’ll excuse me, I’m going to make the most of my fleeting remaining time with this handsome man for a while.
 Never again do I ever want to say I took his wanting to teach me to play XBox or half-asleep cuddles for granted.

 Endless love & blessings,